john-bagiliko/Django-Projects/README.md

 $git clone https://github.com/john-bagiliko/Django-Projects.git

-Open the settings.py file with a text editor and change "githubdb" to "database_name" under the DATABASES section
+Open the settings.py file in the project directory with a text editor

-It should look something like
+Verify that the DATABASES section looks something like this:

 DATABASES = {